Terms & Conditions

-(a) ’School’ the International Summer School for Teens programme which the ‘Student’ is attending, as set out in the ‘Application Form’; Summer Golf Schools Limited (registered company no. 09375335) trading as International Summer School for Teens of 20-22 Wenlock Road, London, N1 7GU
+(a) ’School’ the International Summer School for Teens programme which the ‘Student’ is attending, as set out in the ‘Application Form’; International Summer School for Teens (registered company no. 09375335) of 20-22 Wenlock Road, London, N1 7GU

-(c) ’Parent/Guardian’ refers to legal guardian responsible for the welfare of ‘student.’
+(c) ’Parent/Guardian’ refers to the legal guardian responsible for the welfare of ‘student.’